Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange

 \subsection{Feasible allocation}

 The above procedures determine the clearing price $\linprice{}{\star}$ as solutions of~\eqref{eq:lagrangedual}.
-The resulting dispatch $\package{i}{\star}(\linprice{}{\star}),\, \forall i\in\prosset$ may exhibit small imbalances in the absence of strong duality, as discussed in Section~\ref{sec:walrasian}.
+The resulting dispatch $\package{i}{\star}(\linprice{}{\star}),\, \forall i\in\intset{1}{\npros}$ may exhibit small imbalances in the absence of strong duality, as discussed in Section~\ref{sec:walrasian}.
 To restore trade balance, the market operator procures and sells the excess demand and supply at external prices $\linpricehigh{}{}$ and $\linpricelow{}{}$, respectively, incurring a revenue deficit for each product $j$, given by

-representing the cost of implementing a linear price rule that facilitates market participation for bounded-rational prosumers.
-The deficit can be socialized via a unit trade fee, which for a product $j$ is $\rho^\text{rev}_j = \Delta^\text{rev}_j / \sum_{i\in\prosset} \lvert \package{i,j}{} \rvert $, where the denominator denotes the total traded volume of product $j$.
-This unit trade fee becomes negligible in large markets due to the vanishing relative duality gap $\rho^\text{dual}$ and thus imbalance.
+representing the cost of implementing a linear price rule that facilitates market participation for prosumers with limited cognitive capacity.
+The deficit can be socialized via a unit trade fee, which for a product $j$ is $\rho^\text{rev}_j = \Delta^\text{rev}_j / \sum_{i=1}^\npros \lvert \product{i,j}{} \rvert $, where the denominator denotes the total traded volume of product $j$.
+This unit trade fee becomes negligible in large markets due to the vanishing relative duality gap $\rho^\text{dual}$ and imbalance.